By Koby Frances, PhD

 Nor does it mean attraction always grows.

 Rather, it means that the loss of early excitement does not automatically tell us what the future of a relationship will be.
+This topic is explored further in Can Attraction Grow Over Time?

 A Different Way of Understanding the Problem